We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Children are naturally curious.
 Give them space to explore and discover to nurture this curiosity and foster a deeper connection with nature.
 Allowing them the freedom to dig, plant and water on their own encourages learning and helps them understand the various processes involved in gardening.

-By providing an area where they can freely experiment, children can learn from their successes and mistakes, gaining valuable insights into how plants grow and thrive.
+By providing an area where they can freely experiment, children can learn from their successes and mistakes, gaining valuable insights into the different ways plants grow and thrive.
 This sense of autonomy empowers them to take initiative and develop problem-solving skills as they figure out how to care for their plants.
+Sometimes, the best gardening activities with kids are the self-directed experiments they create themselves.

 6. Help Out Behind the Scenes